Probabilistic call by push value: Probabilistic Call By Push Value

-Concerning recursive type definitions, it is true that adding them at the level of general types would allow to define interesting types such as $\TREC\zeta{(\LIMPL{\EXCL\zeta}{\zeta})}$, yielding a straightforward encoding of the pure lambda-calculus in our language.
+Concerning recursive type definitions, it is true that adding them as well as the cartesian product $\IWith$ at the level of general types would allow to define interesting types such as $\TREC\zeta{\With\ONE{(\LIMPL{\EXCL\zeta}{\zeta})}}$, yielding a straightforward encoding of the pure lambda-calculus in our language.
 This goal can nevertheless be reached (admittedly in a slightly less natural way) by using the positive recursive type definition $\phi=\TREC\zeta{\EXCL{(\LIMPL{\zeta}{\zeta})}}$.
 A pure term $t$ will be translated into a $\CBPV$ term $\Cterm t$ such that $\Tseq{x_1:{\phi_1},\dots,x_n:\phi}{\Cterm t}{\LIMPL\phi\phi}$, where the list $\List x1n$ contains all the free variables of $t$.
 This translation is defined inductively as follows: $\Cterm x=\GO x$, $\Cterm{(\App st)}=\GO{(\LAPP{\Cterm s}{\STOP{(\Cterm t)}})}$ and $\Cterm{(\Abs xs)}=\Abs x{\STOP{(\Cterm s)}}$.
+A simple computation shows that $\beta$-reduction is validated by this interpretation, but observe that it is not the case for $\eta$.
 The examples we provide in Section~\ref{subsec:exsyn} also show that our recursive definitions restricted to positive types allow to introduce a lot of useful data types (integers, lists, trees, streams etc).
 So we do not see any real motivations for adding recursive general type definitions (and their addition would make the proof of adequacy in Section~\ref{sec:adequacy} even more complicated).